szydan/gists/setup/terminal.md

 man ls
 ```

-If you ant to learn more about nvm
+If you want to learn more about nvm

 ```
 nvm --help